Isaac Rochell: Las Vegas Raiders

 On December 28, 2022, Rochell signed with the Las Vegas Raiders, just hours after terminating his practice-squad contract with the Browns.

 On July 24, 2023, Rochell re-signed with the Raiders.
 He was released on August 29 and re-signed to the practice squad.

 Rochell was elevated to the active roster for Week 1 game against the Denver Broncos and Week 2 against the Buffalo Bills, then reverted to the practice squad the day after the Buffalo game.
 On September 23, Rochell was promoted to the active roster.
 He was released on November 14.

+Retirement

 On February 2, 2025, Rochell announced his retirement from professional football.

-Los Angeles Chargers

 On July 25, 2025, Rochell signed a one-day contract with the Los Angeles Chargers to retire with the team where he started his NFL career.

 Personal life

 Rochell is married to Allison Kucharczyk.
 She is a TikTok content creator with over 3 million followers.
-They have one daughter, Scottie Bee, born December 9, 2023.
+They have two daughters, Scottie Bee and Pepper Jo.